Bachelor of Arts in Theology

 Career Outlook

-According to the Bureau of Labor Statistics, careers in theology are expected to grow by up to 4 percent between 2022 and 2032.
-The median salary in the field is $45,000.
+According to the Bureau of Labor Statistics, careers in which people with a theology degree are employed are expected to grow by up to 19 percent between 2022 and 2032.
+The median salary in the field is $45,300.
+After earning the Bachelor of Arts in Theology, you can pursue a variety of careers, including:

 Opportunities for Majors